Table of Contents

 - Records from the 2002 collecting season added to the database.

-- New county records from the database are published (Daniel et al. 2002).
+- New county records from the database are published (Daniel et al. 2002) in the 2002 newsletter.

 - Revised county distribution maps published in the Missouri Herpetological Association newsletter (Daniel and Edmond 2002).